Virginia Tech® home

 • Are you interested only in the dollar impact, or are there other impacts you need to explore?

-In addition to the above, other key considerations when talking with a consultant about doing a study
+Other key considerations when talking with a consultant about doing a study

 • Has the consultant articulated how the final report will address the ultimate needs you’ve articulated?